uhuruos/CloverOS/README.md

 Kill X and relog.
 After you log in and the "Start X?" dialog pops up, instead of y/n, type one of the WM options and hit y when it asks to install.

-### I want to host a mirror
+### I want to donate/host a mirror
-Run `rsync -av --delete rsync://nl.cloveros.ga/cloveros /your/webserver/location/` and link the http://
+Run `rsync -av --delete rsync://nl.cloveros.ga/cloveros /your/webserver/location/` and link me the https://

 ### What if CloverOS dies?
 Will my install become useless?
 No. Edit `/etc/portage/make.conf` and change